 Modern workforces crave constructive feedback.
 Gone are the days of walls between workers and their superiors.
 Stronger relationships and deeper conversations are necessary to make sure employees have an accurate sense of their worth.
 Your employees desire constant growth.
 They see feedback as priceless information and a training opportunity to get closer to the next level of their career.
 In fact, giving continuous feedback reduces employee turnover by nearly 15%.

 Focusing on constructive feedback means being real with employees.
 If they make a mistake, don’t just point it out; take the time to talk about the error and how it can be corrected in the future.
-After all, 92% of workers believe that negative feedback, if delivered appropriately, is actually effective at improving their performance.
-That’s why there should be deep conversations with employees more than once a year during an annual performance review.
+After all, 92% of workers believe that negative feedback, if delivered appropriately, effectively improves their performance.
+That’s why deep conversations should occur with employees more than once a year during an annual performance review.
 More frequent discussions should create a two-way street of feedback that paves a path for an open and honest relationship.
 The best managers understand that asking for employee perspectives and opinions, often the norm when mentoring up, is a great way to improve engagement and discover new insights about their business.

 Consistency Between Recruiting and Onboarding

-To avoid this, make transparency a priority and put effort into clear, direct, and consistent communication.
-These are crucial elements to an employee’s ongoing experience, and they begin during the very first contact during recruiting.
+To avoid this, prioritize transparency and put effort into clear, direct, consistent communication.
+These are crucial elements of an employee’s ongoing experience, beginning during the first contact during recruiting.
 Always be frank about what a job’s responsibilities entail.
 Technologists understand that every job will have some tedious elements, so don’t hide them.
-Preach the awesome virtues of the role but be realistic about the role’s day-to-day.
-This practice should extend to the onboarding process so that when a new employee begins work it’s not a jarring or negative experience.
+Preach the awesome virtues of the role, but be realistic about the role’s day-to-day.
+This practice should extend to the onboarding process so that it’s not a jarring or negative experience when a new employee begins work.

 Exciting Technology Stacks